-Under proposed Standard DI-1 (p.
-38), the Committee notes in the Discussion section that "the agency should refer any substantiated allegations for criminal prosecution."
-However, there is no requirement that correctional agencies refer incidents of employee sexually abusive conduct for prosecution.
-It would be a much stronger deterrent if staff knew that sexual misconduct of a criminal nature would not only result in termination, but also would result in the mandatory notification of prosecuting authorities.
-Allowing corrections officials discretion as to whether substantiated cases of sexually abusive conduct are referred to law enforcement could result in disparate treatment based upon improper factors such as race, gender, sexual orientation or the influence that certain staff members wield as a result of high-ranking positions or relations with other prison staff.
-Making notification of prosecutorial authorities a requirement would ensure equal treatment for all prison employees accused of engaging in sexually abusive conduct that constitutes a criminal act.
+Under proposed Standard DI-1, the Committee states in the discussion section that "the agency should refer any substantiated allegations for criminal prosecution."
+Yet there is no requirement that correctional agencies refer incidents of employee sexually abusive conduct for prosecution.
+It would be a much stronger deterrent if staff knew that sexual misconduct of a criminal nature would not only result in their termination, but also would result in the mandatory notification of prosecuting authorities.
 At the very least, mandatory referral to prosecuting authorities should be required for staff accused of sexually abusive penetration.
-Similar reporting requirements are currently in place for a number of professions - including teachers, medical professionals and counselors - for suspected sexual abuse involving children; thus, mandatory reporting to law enforcement authorities would be neither a new nor novel requirement.
+Notably, in the draft standards for Lockups, Standard DI-2, the Committee states that cases of detainee-on-detainee sexual abuse should be referred to appropriate prosecuting authorities; however, there is no similar provision for referrals in cases involving staff-on-detainee sexual abuse.
+We can conceive of no legitimate reason why the former cases should be referred for prosecution but not the latter.

-2. Provisions of the Prison Litigation Reform Act
+2. Applicability of the Prison Litigation Reform Act

-Under Section III (A) of Standard RE-1 (p.
-33), the Committee suggests "Any report of sexual abuse made at any time after the abuse, which names a perpetrator and is made in writing to the agency, satisfies the exhaustion requirement of the Prison Litigation Reform Act [PLRA]."
+Under proposed Standard RE-1, the Committee states, "Any report of sexual abuse made at any time after the abuse, which names a perpetrator and is made in writing to the agency, satisfies the exhaustion requirement of the Prison Litigation Reform Act [PLRA]."

 Likewise, the Standard should specify that the PLRA's current requirement that prisoners show "physical injury" before bringing suit for mental or emotional damages (42 U.S.C. § 1997e(e)) does not apply to acts of sexually abusive conduct, or that prisoners who have been subjected to sexually abusive conduct have satisfied the physical injury requirement of the PLRA.
-In at least one case a court has held that sodomy did not meet the PLRA's "physical injury" requirement.
+In at least one case a court has found that sodomy did not meet the PLRA's "physical injury" requirement.
 See: Hancock v.
-Payne, 2006 WL 21751 at 1, 3 (S.D.
+Payne, 2006 WL 21751 at \1, 3 (S.D.
 Miss., Jan.
 4, 2006) (holding plaintiffs' allegations of abuse, including that a staff member "sexually battered them by sodomy," were barred by § 1997e(e)).
-As noted in the Committee's discussion of Standard IN-1 (p.
-37), "Unlike other forms of brutality or violence that may occur in correctional facilities, sexual abuse is less likely to be witnessed, cause visible injury, or leave other physical evidence."
-Prisoners who have been subjected to sexual abuse may suffer mental or emotional injuries but have no overt physical injuries.
+As noted in the Committee's discussion of Standard IN-1, "Unlike other forms of brutality or violence that may occur in correctional facilities, sexual abuse is less likely to be witnessed, cause visible injury, or leave other physical evidence."
+Prisoners who have been subjected to sexual abuse may suffer mental or emotional injuries but have no physical injuries.
 Allowing such victimized prisoners the ability to seek damages for emotional or mental injuries would incentivize prison agencies to take measures to minimize sexual abuse and would provide such prisoners some measure of justice and compensation.